One pill could change the fight against sleeping sickness in kids

 Summary

-This study tested a single dose of the experimental drug acoziborole in 35 children aged 1 to 14 with sleeping sickness (g-HAT).
+This study tested a single dose of the oral drug acoziborole in 35 children aged 1 to 14 with sleeping sickness (g-HAT).
 The goal was to see how the drug works in the body and if it is safe and effective.
-Researchers hope this oral treatment could replace older, more complex therapies and help prevent the disease from coming back in remote areas.
+This simpler treatment could help control the disease in remote areas where access to care is limited.

 Disclaimer Read more